AadarshDevi/FloatDataVisualizer/README.md

 # 2025-2026 Mate Float's Data Visualizer
 This repository is for the releases of the Float Data Recorder.
 To know the technology used, check out _**Project Information**_ below.

+# Announcements
+Code is currently started being worked on.
+Development will be slow.
+- DataWriter: User will be able to write data in a csv file.

 # Table of Contents / Documentation

 ### 1. [Project Information](Documentation/ProjectInformation.md)